santysangro/Convolutional-Variational-Autoencoder/README.md

-# Variational Autoencoder (VAE)
+# Convolutional Variational Autoencoder (VAE)

-This repository contains an implementation of a Variational Autoencoder (VAE) using PyTorch.
+This repository contains an implementation of a Convolutional Variational Autoencoder (VAE) using PyTorch.
 The project trains the VAE on the CelebA dataset and generates realistic face images.

 ## Features
 - Variational Autoencoder implementation in PyTorch